 Address530 Jackson St, San Francisco, CA 94133, USA

-The interior of the Irish Bank is homey, with antiques, photographs, and a comfortable mix of bar stools and wooden tables.
-It's a favorite stop for many after work, but the later weekday crowd is when an interesting mix populates the place.
+The interior of the Irish Bank is homey, with antiques, photographs, and a comfortable mix of bar stools and wooden tables, and its location between Union Square and the Financial District make it a favorite stop after-work stop.
+Still, it's later on in the evenings when a truly interesting mix populates the place.
 Bartenders are knowledgeable and friendly.
 When sitting in the outdoor patio, which runs the length of Mark Lane, you can almost convince yourself you're sipping a pint on the streets of Dublin.

 The Irish Bank makes one of the city's best Irish coffees--along with the Buena Vista and O'Reilly's.
 The brown sugar is the key.

-Cottage pies and bangers and mash are just some of the delicious items on the menu of this warm neighborhood joint.
+Cottage pies and bangers and mash are just some of the delicious items on the menu of this warm Outer Sunset neighborhood joint.
 Watch chummy locals greeting each other while sports play on the projector and multiple T.V. screens.
-Plus, the domestic beers are only $5.
+Plus, the domestic beers are affordable!

 Address2328 Irving St, San Francisco, CA 94122-1621, USA

-The big hit of Durty Nelly’s is the fireplace, a warm reprieve from some of the Sunset’s cold and foggy days.
+Another Outer Sunset favorite, the big hit of Durty Nelly’s is the fireplace: a warm reprieve from some of the Sunset’s coldest days, when Karl the Fog makes his way east over Ocean Beach.
 Durty Nelly’s serves up Jameson and shepherd’s pie to Irish expats and San Francisco locals.
 It can get crazy on the weekends with live music and crowds.

 Address807 Lincoln Way, San Francisco, CA 94122-2305, USA

 The Little Shamrock deserves mention since it's one of San Francisco's two oldest bars, the oldest being the Saloon in North Beach.
-Entering the pub feels like coming home to the living room, even if the room is, well, lived in.
+Entering this pub in the Inner Sunset feels like coming home to the living room, even if the room is, well, lived in.
 You'll find clusters of sofas with game tables and a hearth.
 The bar is friendly with a good selection of Irish whiskey and Guinness on tap, of course.

-The Blarney Stone is a favorite neighborhood pub, but it's also worth a trip to the Richmond or a detour and a stop if you're out and about at the beaches or parks.
+The Blarney Stone is a favorite neighborhood pub, but it's also worth a trip to the Richmond or a detour and a stop if you're out and about exploring say, Baker Beach or the Sutro Baths.
 Bartenders are Irish and they know their stouts and whiskeys.
 It is popular and it does get crowded, but that describes just about every good spot in San Francisco.
 The Blarney Stone also has an Irish Bakery--John Campbell's Irish Bakery--sending out Irish soda bread and scones from the Blarney kitchen.

-The Plough and Stars gets consistently high marks for its Irish music and its Guinness.
+The Inner Richmond's Plough and Stars gets consistently high marks for its Irish music and its endless Guinness pours.
 The pub has a full entertainment calendar, with performances most nights but not Mondays.
-It’s a laidback pub, although you might want to avoid weekends if crowds aren’t your thing.
+It’s a laidback place, although you might want to avoid weekends if crowds aren’t your thing.

 The regular band performances tend to skew the crowd a bit young, but it's also a neighborhood pub and more conducive to leisurely Guinness during less populated hours.